What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: SIMPLE STRUCTURE-BASED DRUG DESIGN

 where we assume atoms $\a^{M}$ are conditionally independent of the protein pocket $G^P$ given the unlabelled graph structure $U^M$.
-This approximation does incur information loss as one would expect.
+This approximation does incur information loss as expected.
 However, as we will see in the next section, performance-aware learning mitigates this effect.
 The generative model thus reduces to two independent components: unlabelled graph sampler and atom sampler.
 We discuss them below.